pivotal-cf/pivotal-ui/CONTRIBUTING.md

 `$ gulp`

-You can edit the `sandbox.js` file and go to [http://localhost:8001](http://localhost:8001) to see your changes
+Create a `sandbox.js` file and go to [http://localhost:8001](http://localhost:8001) to see your changes

 To run unit tests: